Connect with others who understand.

 • Gliomas — Malignant (cancerous) tumors caused by the abnormal growth of glial cells (cells that support brain tissue)

-• Hamartomas — Benign tumors that develop on the hypothalamus
+• Hamartomas — Benign tumors that develop in or near the hypothalamus

 • Pituitary adenomas — Benign tumors that develop on the pituitary gland